ruichenZz/cs239-attention-span/evaluation/evaluation.md

 By implementing these updates, we aimed to make the system more flexible, user-friendly, and conducive to iterative creative processes—ultimately helping participants better refine their scripts in a single, integrated environment.

+# More functions to add in the future
+Our user evaluation also highlights some incomplete parts of our system that we didn't have time to improve yet between first and second round.
+These includes better feedbacks, more emphasis on user-prompt/goals, label each paragraph with numbers, clickable timeline segments etc. We will implement them very soon.

 ## After your evaluation [+4]

 1. [+4] Analyze your data and write up your key findings.
 The findings should be about 0.5-1p for each motivating question and any other interesting findings.